- Menachem Begin Heritage Foundation

 Junior Knesset Program

-The Asper Foundation has contributed over $100,000 to the Junior Knesset (legislature) program, a civics educational program formulated and developed by the Menachem Begin Heritage Center upon the initiative of Ann Kirson Swersky.
-The program seeks to teach middle school students (grades 7 – 9) about democratic parliamentary activity in Israel and explain to them in a simulation environment how the Knesset works in Israel.
+The Asper Foundation contributes $25,000 annually to the Junior Knesset (legislature) program, a civics educational program formulated and developed by the Menachem Begin Heritage Centre on the initiative of Ann Kirson Swersky.
+The program seeks to teach middle school students (grades 7-9) about democratic parliamentary activity in Israel and explain to them in a simulation environment how the Knesset works in Israel.
 The project emphasizes the theme of parliamentary democracy in Israel and proper public discourse.